prettier/plugin-ruby/README.md

 After checking out the repo, run `yarn` and `bundle` to install dependencies.
 Then, run `yarn test` to run the tests.
 You can pretty print a Ruby source file by running `yarn print [PATH]`.

+Useful resources for understanding the AST structure are:

+* https://github.com/ruby/ruby/blob/trunk/parse.y - the Ruby parser that will give you the names of the nodes as well as their structure
+* https://github.com/ruby/ruby/blob/trunk/test/ripper/test_parser_events.rb - the test file that gives you code examples of each kind of node

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/prettier-ruby.